bryanhanson/EF-NMR/README.md

 * Use the built-in format tool in most cases.
 * Doxygen is used for documentation.

+### Tagged Versions
+* Tagged versions help me keep track of "working" versions at various milestones.
+"Working" in quotes because one later discovers a version doesn't work as well as one thought!

 ### Releases
 Releases are not made on any particular schedule.
 Prior to a release:
 * Edit the version number in `package.json`, `CHANGELOG.md`.
 * Review the documentation and run `doxygen`.
+* Tag the version with the version number.
 * Code is tested with Arduino Uno R3 hardware.

 ### Things That Should be Tested Before Release